 Workstation operating system are for example, Windows XP, Windows Vista, Windows 7, Windows 8 and similar.
 Workstation operating system is primarily designed to run applications.
 Those applications can be text processor, a spreadsheet application, presentation software, video or audio editors, games, etc. Workstation operating systems can run services, but are not really designed for it.
 By services we mean on services that other users can use on the network.
 For example, services like DHCP, DNS, FTP, Mail, Web servers, etc. Well, some of that services actually are available on workstation operating systems, but they are not optimized for them.
 As we know, almost all workstation operating systems support multiple user accounts on the same workstation, but the thing is they are not designed to be concurrent multi-user.
 Workstation OS are not designed to support multiple users at the same time, meaning they don't do it very well.
 Most Windows operating systems have a limit of 10 concurrent users at the time.
 This limit is applied when we share something on our workstation computer, for example printer or some folder.
 Only 10 users maximum will be able to utilize our shared resources on the workstation OS.
 Also, workstation operating systems are designed to run on lower end hardware.
-That's why the workstation operating systems include Windows 95, Windows 98, Windows ME, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8, and various Macintosh operating systems as well
+That's why the workstation operating system can run on many different and cheap computers.
+Examples of workstation operating systems include Windows 95, Windows 98, Windows ME, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8, and various Macintosh operating systems as well